top of page

 Why Payment Options Matter More Than Ever

 Self-pay patients understand the financial responsibility of elective or non-covered treatment.
-And although many are financially capable, unexpected medical costs remain a major pain point for Americans.
+Although many are financially capable, unexpected medical costs remain a major pain point for Americans.

 The Provider Perspective: Challenges & Opportunities